andypfau/sparameterviewer/README.md

 ### Missing Features

+- GUI: how can I say "plot all these files, normalize the S-parameters to that other file"?
 - General: "TODO"-comments in code.
 - GUI: expression file history.
 - File handling: show correct parameter names of mixed-mode parameters in `Networks.s()`, and in the GUI.